Reducing Whale Fatalities along the California Coast

-Coastal California is home to four major shipping ports—San Diego, Long Beach, Los Angeles, and Oakland—so large container ships travel constantly through the region’s national marine sanctuary waters.
+Coastal California is home to four major shipping ports—San Diego, Long Beach, Los Angeles, and Oakland—so large container ships constantly travel through the region’s national marine sanctuary waters.
 The Cordell Bank, Gulf of the Farallones, Monterey Bay, and Channel Islands sanctuaries are important feeding and breeding grounds for several species of large whales, including gray whales and endangered blue, humpback, and fin whales.
 In the past decade, 10 whale fatalities have been reported along the California coast and others may have gone undetected.
-Coastal managers have been working to reduce the number of these fatalities from ship strikes.
+Coastal managers have been working to reduce ship strike fatalities.

-These changes to the shipping lanes will help increase maritime safety in and around the national marine sanctuaries.
+These changes are increasing maritime safety in and around the national marine sanctuaries.
 In the San Francisco Bay area, narrowing the shipping lanes in and around sanctuary waters will limit areas where ships are permitted to pass, while extending the shipping lanes will help regulate shipping traffic and speed farther from sanctuary waters.
 In the Santa Barbara Channel, the inbound south shipping lane was shifted 1 nautical mile north.
 Removing ship traffic from these areas of higher whale concentration will help reduce collisions and fatalities.

 Read this press release for more information.